The University of Minnesota Crookston

 The University of Minnesota Crookston has been ranked nationally for 2017 among the 100 “Top Public Schools for Freshman Financial Aid” by the Student Loan Report, an online resource covering student loan and debt issues in higher education.
 The U of M Crookston came in at #77 on this list recognizing 250 American colleges and universities that distribute the most financial aid to freshman students.

 UMC's online programs have earned the campus a listing in U.S.News and World Report's Top Online Program Rankings in 2012,2013, 2014, 2015, and 2016.
 These online programs have also earned a number of other "best of" accolades.

-U of M Crookston has been ranked among the “Top 100 Baccalaureate Colleges” in the U.S. by Washington Monthly in its 2016 College Guide.
+U of M Crookston has been ranked among the “Top Baccalaureate Colleges” in the U.S. by Washington Monthly in its 2017 College Guide and its 2016 College Guide.
 Washington Monthly touts its college rankings as an alternative to rankings done by U.S. News & World Report in that the focus is on outcomes, and it uses three evaluative data pillars in its methodology: social mobility, research, and service.

 UMC has been named to 2006, 2008, 2009, 2010, 2012, 2013, 2014 , and 2015 President's Higher Education Community Service Honor Roll with distinction.